DexterHuang/CyberCodeOnline/UpdateNote.md

 0.1814

--   Added skip point to leaderboard
+-   Added skip point to the leaderboard
 -   Optimized leaderboard loading time, and changed the leaderboard to refresh every hour, to increase efficiency and increase speed
 -   Added translation support to leaderboard UI